 4) Cook at a lower heat

 Cook your meat below 325℉.
-This is the temperature that research has found when cancer causing carcompgems begom to develop.
+This is the temperature that research has found when cancer-causing carcompgems begom to develop.
 Higher heats and flames are associated with causing polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs) to form.
-Cooking at a lower temperature helps to reduce formation of these.
+Cooking at a lower temperature helps to reduce the formation of these.
 Choosing leaner cuts of meat also helps to reduce fat dripping into the grill resulting in smoke, which contains PAHs.
 Cooking at a lower temperature may mean longer cooking times.
 It is important to make sure the meat is still cooked to minimum safe cooking temperature.
 Use a food thermometer to check the internal temperatures.